intermountainneuroimaging/inc_documentation/docs/source/getting_started.md

 # Getting Started With UCB Flywheel

 ## Overview
-Flywheel.io is an imaging platform that provides a range of services for researchers in the life sciences.
-Flywheel provides a platform to streamline data aggregation, curation, and management and supports clinical and academic research performance and collaboration.
-The intermountain neuroimaging consortium (INC) at CU Boulder has leveraged the power of Flywheel.io and the considerable resources available through University of Colorado Research Computing to provide a seamless experience for all researchers from data collection at our MRI facilities to data analysis, visualization, and publication.
+Flywheel.io is an imaging platform used to receive, curate, manage, and analyze data from scientific facilities.
+Intermountain neuroimaging consortium (INC) is excited to host an “on premise” instance of Flywheel.io for clinical, industry, and academic researchers within the region.
+The “on premise” instance means all data storage as well as computation is completed using University of Colorado services.
+INC at CU Boulder has leveraged the power of Flywheel.io and the considerable resources available through University of Colorado Research Computing to provide a seamless experience for all researchers from data collection at our MRI facilities to data analysis, visualization, and publication.

+For those familiar with other “PACS” systems, flywheel also provides a service to receive and view data directly from the Intermountain Neuroimaging Consortium's 3T Prisma Fit MR scanner.

+Most importantly, flywheel is a FAIR compliant platform. **F-A-I-R** is a data principle adopted by both the National Science Foundation (NSF) and National Institute of Health (NIH, beginning 2023) to prompt transparency and reproducibility. **F**indability, **A**ccessibility, **I**nteroperability, and **R**euse cornerstone this principle.
+Flywheel supports the FAIR data practice mission by ensuring rich metadata for all data stored within the platform.
+Flywheel also enforces the use of provenance, meaning the storage of information about "who, what, when, how" in data creation and management.
+By conforming to these best data practices, INC hopes to elevate the importance of transparent and reproducible research in the neuroimaging community.

 ## How To Cite Us
 …(CURC citations), AWS citations, flywheel… commercial citations

 ## Logging Into Flywheel

 **UNIVERSITY OF COLORADO AT BOULDER USER** <br>
 To logon as a UCB user, you need only a University of Colorado Identikey, not sure if you have one?
 Contact us…
+---
+Note
+*Warning: Experiancing issues logging in?*  **Try changing browsers, for more info visit our FAQs page**
+---
-1. From your web browser, go to Flywheel (flywheel.rc.colorado.edu)
+1. From your web browser, go to Flywheel [flywheel.rc.colorado.edu](flywheel.rc.colorado.edu)
 2. Select University Credentials via CILogon

 ![Flywheel landing page](imgs/getting_started/logging_in_1.png)